GooseOb/taraskevizer/README.md

 ## tarL

-A part of a word wrapped in this tag is variable, variations are mentioned in a `data-l` attribute and are separated by commas
+A part of a word wrapped in this tag is variable, variations are mentioned in a `data-l` attribute, separated with commas.

 ```html
 <tarL data-l="variation2,variation3">variation1</tarL>